This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Can a Ceiling Fan Catch Fire While Running at Full Speed?

 A ceiling can catch fire while running at full speed, but the chances of that ever happening are very low.
-Fans do not get too warm or use up a lot of electrical current while working.
+Fans generally do not get too warm or use up a lot of electrical current while working.

 The small chance of a fire is a possibility because, as is the case with most electrical designs, something can go wrong.